sarajahedazad/Suzuki-manuscript-2026/README.md

 ## Description of folders <a name="folders"></a>
 ### csv_files folder
-This folder contains the metadata used in this project, stored as `.csv` files.
+This folder contains the metadata used in this project, stored as `.csv` files and also some results from test data evaluation.

 ### figures folder
-Generated figures and visual results are saved in this folder.
+Generated visual results are saved in this folder.

 ### text_results folder
 Contains files in `.txt` format from the results of `step3_fit_and_eval.py`.
 These data, alongside with the information in ` metadata_features.csv `, are used in `step4_analyze_results.py` for analysing results, and in `results_visualization.ipynb` for visualization of results.